THIS GENERATION’S FAMILY VOICE FROM JANE AUSTEN’S CHAWTON

 International Speaker & Presenter

 I've presented at over 150 events worldwide—from Jane Austen Regency Week in Chawton to Colonial Williamsburg, from Melbourne to New York.
-I bring Jane's world to life through family stories, childhood memories, and authentic artifacts including antique Regency fashion and 19th-century editions of Pride and Prejudice.
+I share untold Austen family stories and heritage from Chawton House — brought to life with authentic artifacts including family heirlooms connected to Jane, antique Regency fashion and early editions of Pride and Prejudice.

 Founder & Chair, Jane Austen Literacy Foundation